Lee County & Beattyville, Kentucky

 Lee County was formed in 1870.
 No one is sure of the origin of the name, but the general consensus is that it was named after General Robert E. Lee.
 However, this part of Kentucky was strongly Pro-Union during the Civil War, so it’s thought that maybe it was named after Lee County, Virginia or after Henry “Light Horse Harry” Lee.
 Timber and coal are still economically significant in Lee County.
 The county seat of Lee County is Beattyville, and 2,000 of Lee County’s 7,000 residents live in Beattyville.
 Beattyville began implementing a plan in 2006 to bring more tourism to the area, including state of the art baseball and softball fields, as well as a 300 seat amphitheater.
 Lodging and restaurant business has grown since 2006 as a result.

 There were only 82 motor vehicle accidents reported in Lee County, Kentucky in 2013.

-Residents of Beattyville and Lee County can call or e-mail our Kentucky lawyers at Varellas & Varellas to learn how to avoid costly mistakes and meet the necessary timelines under Kentucky law to assert claims for injuries resulting from medical malpractice, nursing home neglect and abuse, airplane accidents, car crashes, motorcycle wrecks, bicycle accidents, and truck wrecks as well as benefits under workers’ compensation, social security disability and long-term disability.
+Residents of Beattyville and Lee County can call or e-mail our Kentucky lawyers at Varellas & Varellas to learn how to avoid costly mistakes and meet the necessary timelines under Kentucky law to assert claims for injuries resulting from nursing home neglect and abuse, airplane accidents, car crashes, motorcycle wrecks, bicycle accidents, and truck wrecks as well as benefits under social security disability and long-term disability.
 Our attorneys can also provide clients with criminal defense representation and can expunge previous convictions that meet the necessary criteria for expungement under Kentucky law.